 Abstract

-I describe an activity for students to design and engineer a photoreceptor apparatus, corresponding to the New York State Science Learning Standards (NYSSLS) 3 Dimensional learning topics found within Waves and Electromagnetic Radiation.
+I describe an activity for students to design and engineer a photoreceptor apparatus, corresponding to the New York State Science Learning Standards (NYSSLS) 3-Dimensional learning topics found within Waves and Electromagnetic Radiation.
 I show that students can create an apparatus that mimics the engineering of scanning devices and long distance fiber optics, and that this can be done with materials found in a common physics classroom.
 Handouts and an annotated bibliography are also provided.

 Bio: Justin Worboys graduated St. John Fisher College with a B.A. in Adolescent Education and a B.A. in Chemical Education.
 He has 5 years of teaching experience in public schools in New York State including Cuba-Rushford CSD and Genesee Valley CSD, and is currently teaching Advanced Placement Chemistry, Advanced Placement Physics 1, Next Generation Science Standards Physical Science standards and a Robotics course in Thailand.

-Acknowledgement: This manuscript was written in partial fulfillment of a PHY690: Master Project for the M.S.Ed.
+Acknowledgement: This manuscript was written in partial fulfillment of a PHY690: Masters Project for the M.S.Ed.
 (Physics) degree program at SUNY Buffalo State College Department of Physics, under the guidance of Associate Professor Dan MacIsaac.

 Introduction